How to Support Veteran Mental Health

 While it’s universally recognised that military service can have significant psychological impacts upon veteran mental health, knowing how to provide the right as a friend, loved one or work colleague can be difficult.

-With ANZAC Day commemorations taking place around the world on April 25th, there comes a show of support and recognition for soldiers of Australia and New Zealand.
 Use the following points as a guideline for supporting veteran mental health and help to recognise and respect the mental health journey of those on the front line.

 Recognise the symptoms